EAACI Pediatrics Section

 The Pediatrics Section (PS) gathers interested EAACI members whose professional activity is devoted to the diagnosis and treatment of allergic and immunologic diseases in children.
 The former ESPACI (European Society of Pediatric Allergy and Clinical Immunology) signed a pre-agreement with EAACI in 1996, and later, in 2001, it merged with the Section on Pediatrics within EAACI, SP-EAACI, that had been constituted in that year 1996.
 The merging gave rise to the current PS, according to a contract between ESPACI and EAACI, regulated by EAACI Section Bylaws.
 More details can be found in this article on history of pediatric allergy in Europe (courtesy of Pediatric Allergy and Immunology).

-The PS currently has over 2100 members, including over eight hundred Junior members.
+The PS currently has over 2100 members, including over seven hundred Junior members.
 A new Pediatric Board (see below) for the period 2011-2013 began its activity at the Istanbul 2011 Congress, with members from Germany, Greece, Lithuania, Netherlands, Portugal, Spain, Turkey and UK.

 The main aim of the PS is to promote excellence in the care of allergic children across Europe.
 Our priorities include enhancing the visibility of EAACI as a leading scientific society in Europe, increasing membership and establishing and improving educational activities in pediatric allergy and Immunology at all levels.
 Our activities also include collaboration with other societies, national or European, dedicated to general pediatrics, to pediatric allergy and clinical immunology